 Genetic testing for cancer susceptibility is an important area of medicine.
 We are committed to cancer prevention, early detection and improved disease management.
 Our Center is equipped with the tools to facilitate proper patient identification and risk assessment.

-High risk patients should consider genetic testing at the time of their initial breast cancer diagnosis.
+All breast cancer patients should consider genetic testing at the time of their initial breast cancer diagnosis.
 This information may change our recommendations for you and may decrease the risk of you developing additional disease in the future.

 Consider testing if you meet any of the following criteria: